 - Dare to pick against the Kentucky Wildcats this MarchPosted 2 days ago

 - The Walking Dead: Can we trust Aaron in Distance?Posted 2 days ago

-- No Added Sugar 30 Day Challenge – Half Way!Posted 6 days ago
+- Day 23: No Added Sugar 30 Day Challenge (Video Blog)Posted 3 days ago

 The Sochi Olympics get Red Hot

 What excites me most about the Olympics?
 I already do moguls well, so scratch that one off the list.

 I think I could ski the 2 mile downhill course, although my time might be around 15 minutes rather than 2 minutes.
 I would want to try ski jumping though.
 Just the thought of soaring through the air for such a great distance seems majestic and awesome.
 It’s also better than the halfpipe or slopestyle courses too because I wouldn’t have to worry about spinning and flipping for a score; just float to victory.